 ValeriaChavezRoncal2027@u.northwestern.edu

-Valeria Chávez Roncal is a third-year PhD student in Musicology at Northwestern University.
+Valeria Chávez Roncal is a PhD student in Musicology at Northwestern University.
 She earned her BM in Music Performance and BA in Spanish from Millikin University in 2021.
 Her research currently focuses on American composer John Cage and his involvement in the modern dance spheres throughout the latter half of the twentieth century.
 She maintains a cognate area in the Spanish and Portuguese department, where she studies sonic representations of indigeneity in Peruvian cumbia music.
 She has presented her work at the Midwest Chapter Meeting of the American Musicological Society, appeared as a panelist at the Middlebury College Summer Language Program, and has contributed writings to NYU’s Latinx Project.
 Outside of her musicological endeavors, Valeria enjoys practicing yoga and playing violin.

 Paul Feller-Simmons